konstantin-evo/linkedin-skill-assessments-quizzes/rest-api-quiz.md

 <img src="./src/rest-api/jwt-example.png" alt="JSON Web Token" width="500"/>

 #### Q4.
-Which REST contraint specifies that knowledge and understanding obtained from one component of the API should be generally applicable elsewhere in the API?
+Which REST constraint specifies that knowledge and understanding obtained from one component of the API should be generally applicable elsewhere in the API?

 - [x] `Uniform Interface`
 - [ ] `Client-Server`